 Your goal is to either jump straight into the workforce post-graduation, take a gap year before college, or even graduate in order to advance with your current employer.
 You want to finish your diploma but you want to do it your way, on your schedule, and you want to keep it simple.
 With that in mind, choosing electives that can teach you a useful skill but can still be done at a faster pace might be the best direction for you to go.
 Or, if you know there’s a particular skill your employer would like you to work on, such as accounting, you can learn the basics in the accounting elective.

 Sometimes, you find something you’re passionate about early on and know, without a shadow of a doubt, that this is what you want to do for the rest of your life.
 If that’s the case, you may not want to waste time on classes that won’t help you get to your end goal.
 Our high school programs are designed to help you earn your high school diploma, on your own terms.
-James Madison High School’s Career Pathways Diploma offers the standard regionally accredited education combined with elective courses that are introductory lessons in a specific industry.
+James Madison High School’s Career Pathways Diploma offers an accredited education combined with elective courses that are introductory lessons in a specific industry.
 James Madison High School is nationally accredited by Cognia and the Distance Education Accrediting Commission.

 With our online high school diploma, you can choose the track that works best for your goals and complete your courses on your schedule.
 If you’re ready to get started or have questions about which high school track is right for you, speak with an Admissions Specialist at today!